JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 13
 ```

-In the example for the English language, the value returned by the `len` function is same as of the value returned by the `utf8.RuneCountInString` function.
+In the example for the English language, the value returned by the `len` function is the same as the value returned by the `utf8.RuneCountInString` function.

 However, for the Nepali language, the value returned by the `len` function is different from the value returned by the `utf8.RuneCountInString` function.
 This is because the Nepali language uses the UTF-8 encoding scheme, which uses 3 bytes to represent a single character.
-Therefore, the string "สวัสดี" has 18 bytes, but only 6 runes.
+Therefore, the string "नमस्कार संसार" has 37 bytes, but only 13 runes.

 ## **3. Array**

-In Go, an array is a fixed-length sequence of elements of the same type but the content of array is mutable (i.e. can be changed).
+In Go, an array is a fixed-length sequence of elements of the same type but the content of the array is mutable (i.e. can be changed).
 Arrays are useful when you know the number of elements that you want to store in advance.

 ### **3.1.
 Declaration of Array**